ajmalbuv/CollegeManagement/README.md

 ## Usage

-Go to the College-ERP folder and run
+Go to the College-ERP folder and add a Postgres url in .env or uncomment the sqlite database lines for local db. then Run server

 ```bash
 python manage.py runserver